LastCallMedia/Drupal-Scaffold/docs/tools/docker.md

 [Docker](https://docs.docker.com/) is an open platform for developers and sysadmins to build, ship, and run distributed applications.
 In this project, it is software that lives on your local machine that allows you to run preconfigured development environments without extensive configuration.
 Specifically, this project uses [Docker Compose](https://docs.docker.com/compose/) to define and run the local development environment.

+Note: The Docker configuration that comes with this project is not suitable for production hosting.
+It is intended for use in local or development environments only.

 Installing
 ----------
 You must have `docker` and `docker-compose` installed on your local machine before using the Docker environments.